Police investigating shootings that injured three in Rantoul

-RANTOUL - Rantoul police are trying to investigate a Monday night shooting on the south side of the village that injured three men but none of them chose to help police.
+RANTOUL — Rantoul police are trying to investigate a Monday night shooting on the south side of the village that injured three males, but none of them chose to cooperate.

 Sgt.
-Jim Schmidt said officers were called to the 1500 block of South Pointe at 7:55 p.m. and found three young men with non-life-threatening gunshot wounds.
+Jim Schmidt said officers were called at 7:55 p.m. to the 1500 block of South Pointe Drive, where they found three males with non-life-threatening gunshot wounds.

 “They had been targeted by a vehicle driving through the area that fired multiple rounds toward them,” he said.

-One man, 18, was shot in the lower leg; a second 18-year-old was shot in the left forearm; and a 19-year-old was shot in the upper left arm.
+One of the victims, an 18-year-old, was shot in the lower leg; a second 18-year-old was shot in the left forearm; and a 19-year-old was shot in the upper left arm.

 “We got their names.
-Other than that, they didn’t want to cooperate or provide any additional information concerning said incident,” Schmidt said.
+Other than that, they didn’t want to cooperate or provide any additional information concerning said incident,” he said.

-He was not certain if the men even required or sought medical treatment.
+He was not certain if the victims even required or sought medical treatment.

 Police are looking for a small passenger car that was seen leaving the area.

-Rantoul has had approximately 24 confirmed reports of shots fired in 2021.
+Rantoul has had about 24 confirmed reports of shots fired in 2021.

-Anyone with video surveillance or information is asked to contact Rantoul police at 217-892-2103.
-Tipsters who want to remain anonymous and possibly collect a reward can call Crime Stoppers at 217-373-8477.
+Anyone with video surveillance or information is asked to call Rantoul police at 217-892-2103.
+Those who want to remain anonymous can contact Champaign County Crime Stoppers at 217-373-8477, 373tips.com or via the free “P3 Tips” mobile app.